On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Worst-case Attack and Practical Attack

 \subsection{Oracle Setting: Worst-case Attack Scheme}

-We first introduce the oracle setting to obtain an upper bound on the FDR loss when given the full information, enabling a theoretical analysis of the FDR behavior.
-Specifically, we assume that the attacker has access to the full dataset with correct labels, as well as all the configurations of the algorithm used in AdaDetect by the user.
-Specifically, the attacker has \begin{enumerate} \item[] {\bf Data:} Training samples $\{Z_j\}_{j=1}^n$ and test samples $\{Z_j\}_{j=n+1}^{m+n}$, and \emph{the attacker knows which test samples are nulls and non-nulls}; \item[] {\bf Algorithm:} All the information about the AdaDetect implemented by the user, including the machine learning model for the score function and its parameters. \end{enumerate}
+We first introduce an oracle setting to obtain an upper bound on the FDR loss when given the full information, enabling a theoretical analysis of the FDR behavior.
+We assume that the attacker has access to the full dataset with correct labels, as well as all the configurations of the algorithm used in AdaDetect by the user.
+Specifically, the attacker has

+{\bf Data:} Training samples $\{Z_j\}_{j=1}^n$ and test samples $\{Z_j\}_{j=n+1}^{m+n}$, and \emph{the attacker knows which test samples are nulls and non-nulls};

+{\bf Algorithm:} All the information about AdaDetect implemented by the user, including the machine learning model for the score function and its parameters.

 We start by describing our first attack scheme (Step~1 and Step~2) and the outputs after applying AdaDetect directly on the attacked data (Step~3).